 Honor Schools achieving at this level in all sections are guaranteed renewal.
 Replication and expansion proposals are likely to succeed.
 Good Standing Schools achieving at this level in the academic section will be recommended for renewal; however, conditional renewal may be recommended if outcomes in other sections are poor.
 Replication and expansion proposals will be considered.
-Remediation Schools achieving at this level in the academic section may be recommended for non-renewal or conditional renewal, particularly if outcomes in other sections are poor.
+Remediation Schools achieving at this level in the academic section may be recommended for non- renewal or conditional renewal, particularly if outcomes in other sections are poor.
 Replication and expansion proposals are unlikely to succeed.
-Critical Schools achieving at this level in the academic section face a strong likelihood of non-renewal, particularly if outcomes in other sections are also poor.
+Critical Schools achieving at this level in the academic section face a strong likelihood of non- renewal, particularly if outcomes in other sections are also poor.
 Replication and expansion proposals will not be considered.

-scho OL OVERVIEW
+SCHOOL OVE RVIEW

-Mission Statement Building a community of engaged learners.
+Mission Statement Building a community of engage d learners.

-Key Design Elements those qualities of mind a and responsible citizens. offering an individualized that incorporates significe.
-Rigorous Curriculum: I • Effective Teachers: Ida innovative and committed professional development.
-Child's education, test so becomes a compelling for • Partnership: Teachers, Learning Community detection of each of the community detection.
-Performance based and school year.
-Masterineed extra time or remembatery of State achieved. rind character that will help st Furthermore, it aims to help d, rigorous, self-paced, and me cant parental involvement.
-Idaho Virtual Academy utilizes the Virtual Academy is commit at teachers.
-Professional grown of teachers.
-Professional grown that focused on continuous imp When parents become active cores rise, drop-out rates fall, because for each family. parents and students unique signed to support and enhance audents will gain the skills, kno- century. countability: IDVA uses techning curriculum early allows standards is measured the school year and, addition Virtual Academy seeks to develop udents become active, thoughtful, students meet high expectations by nastery-based instructional program is the award winning K12 curriculum, litted to employing highly qualified, with is supported through meaningful provement.
-It is and informed partners in their and the active pursuit of learning it is individual student learning.
-It is individual student learning, where individual student learning, is will and expertise to succeed in mology to alter the typical school day audents to move ahead and those when individualized pace.
-Student through formative and interimically, at the end of each school year
+Key Design Elements offering an individualized, rigoro that incorporates significant par • Rigorous Curriculum: Idaho Vi • Effective Teachers: Idaho Virtu innovative and committed teach professional development focus • Parental Involvement: When p child's education, test scores rise becomes a compelling focus for • Partnership: Teachers, parents Learning Community designed to • 21st Century Skills: Students v work and life in the 21st century • Performance based accountal acter that will help study more, it aims to help study ous, self-paced, and mass ental involvement. rtual Academy utilizes the ual Academy is committed ers.
+Professional growth ed on continuous impro- parents become active a e, drop-out rates fall, and each family. s and students uniquely o support and enhance i vill gain the skills, knowled by bility: IDVA uses technologication culum early allows study are able to work at an in- mandards is measured the pol year and, additionally ents become active, thoughtful, udents meet high expectations by tery-based instructional program ne award winning K12 curriculum. ed to employing highly qualified, n is supported through meaningful vement. nd informed partners in their d the active pursuit of learning connected in a 21st Century ndividual student learning. edge and expertise to succeed in ogy to alter the typical school day ents to move ahead and those who individualized pace.
+Student rough formative and interim

 School Location 1965 S. Eagle Road Meridian, ID 83642 School Phone 208-322-3559

-Surrounding District State of Idaho 1
+Surrounding District State of Idaho

 Opening Year 2002

-Current Term June 17, 2014 - June 30, 2018
+Current Term July 1, 2018 - June 30, 2023

 Grades Served K-12

-Enrollment (Approved) Unlimited Enrollment (Actua n l
+Enrollment (Approved) Unlimited Enrollment (Actual)